moorepants/dissertation/_sources/davisbicycle.txt

 All of the analog sensors I used require some sort of calibration that can be used to develop a relationship between the measured voltage from the sensor and the physical phenomena that is being measured.
-I self calibrated some sensors, had one calibrated at the factory and used the reported manufacturer specifications for others.
+I self calibrated some sensors, had one calibrated at the factory, and used the reported manufacturer specifications for others.
+The calibration data that is not presented below is stored in the main trial database.

 Potentiometers
 --------------

-I calibrated the steer angle sensor by inserting a custom protractor into the steer tube of the fork and measuring the voltage of the potentiometer output at a series of distinct angles.
-This calibration was done anytime the timing belt or pulleys were disengaged.
+I calibrated the steer angle sensor by inserting a custom protractor into the steer tube of the fork, :ref:`Figure 28 <figSteerAngleCalibration>` and measuring the voltage of the potentiometer output at a series of distinct angles.
+This calibration was done anytime the timing belt or pulleys were disengaged and before each experimentation session.

 .. figSteerAngleCalibration::

 .. figure:: figures/davisbicycle/steer-angle-calibration.*
    :width: 6in

-   figSteerAngleCalibration
+   :align: center
+   :target: _images/steer-angle-calibration.jpg

    The left image shows the protractor mounted in the fork.
 It is pinned in place with a roll pin for precise alignment with the front brake mounting